FDio/vpp/test/doc/overview.rst

 Packets are written into a temporary .pcap file, which is then read by the VPP and the packets are injected into the VPP world.

-To add a list of packets to an interface, call the `add_stream` method on that interface.
+To add a list of packets to an interface, call the `VppPGInterface.add_stream` method on that interface.
 Once everything is prepared, call `pg_start` method to start the packet generator on the VPP side.

 VPP -> test framework
 ~~~~~~~~~~~~~~~~~~~~~